Kimo Leopoldo: Mixed martial arts career

+Kimo Leopoldo made his Ultimate Fighting Championship at UFC 3, where he was presented as a third-degree black belt taekwondo fighter.
+Despite this, his actual competitive background was in collegiate wrestling, a discipline in which he had achieved considerable success before entering mixed martial arts and had no formal Taekwondo credentials, being awarded the belt and rank specifically for the show.

-At UFC 3, billed as a taekwondo fighter, Kimo fought the reigning, defending UFC 1 and UFC 2 champion Royce Gracie in the first round.
+Kimo fought the reigning, defending UFC 1 and UFC 2 champion Royce Gracie in the first round.
 Although Gracie tried to take him down at all costs, Kimo stayed firmly on his feet, and even managed to capture his back in a failed trip.
 Royce reversed it and mounted him, but only briefly, as Kimo flipped Gracie over and landed multiple headbutts through his guard.
 The Brazilian fighter then grabbed Kimo's ponytail in an attempt to get the advantage, but it didn't stop Kimo from taking his back again standing.
 Finally, Royce pulled him down and locked an armbar, making Leopoldo submit.
 Even though Kimo lost, Royce couldn't fight two other bouts he had that night, and had to forfeit his match against Harold Howard.
 Kimo and his cornermen Joe Son featured a controversial moment that very night, when they jumped on the cage after Royce's forfeiting and started celebrating among the audience's chants.

 After four straight wins in Japan, including a dominant win over UFC 2 finalist Pat Smith, Kimo returned at UFC 8 and fought reigning UFC champion Ken Shamrock in a title match for the UFC Superfight Championship, but lost early in the fight via submission due to a kneebar.

+At that time, Kimo Leopoldo started training more deeply in various martial arts disciplines for MMA.
+After UFC 8 trained Brazilian jiu-jitsu under Joe Moreira and achieved black belt rank under him.

+In 1996 Leopoldo fought in Japan on the Shoot Boxing – S-Cup 1996 event.
+Leopoldo was matched against Kazushi Sakuraba in an MMA-rules bout.
+Leopoldo won by arm-triangle choke in the first round.
+The bout is commonly cited as Sakuraba's professional MMA debut, although the legitimacy of the match has been disputed.
+In an interview, Sakuraba himself stated that he doesn't remember if it was a shoot or a worked match.

+Later that year, Leopoldo fought against famed American professional wrestler Bam Bam Bigelow at Japanese event U-Japan.
+Notably, Leopoldo entered representing Brazilian Jiu-Jitsu after his time under Joe Moreira.
+Leopold took Bigelow down in the first minute and finished him off with a rear-naked choke.
+In a 1998 interview, Bigelow claimed that he had been asked to throw the fight and that he had been paid $100,000 for the fight.